For the Community

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-At Erie Family Health Centers, we are committed to treating and using protected information about you responsibly.
+At Erie Family Health Centers we are committed to treating and using protected information about you responsibly.
 This Notice of Health Information Privacy Practices ("Notice") describes the personal information we collect, and how and when we use or disclose that information.
 It also describes your rights as they relate to this protected health information.
-This Notice is effective November 3, 2017 and applies to all protected health information as defined by federal regulations.
+This Notice is effective March 16, 2022 and applies to all protected health information as defined by federal regulations.

 Understanding Your Health Record/Information